8symbols/operating-systems/9/doc/report.md

 ==4626== ERROR SUMMARY: 1 errors from 1 contexts (suppressed: 7 from 7)
 ```

-Helgrind points that there is a incorrect lock order.
+Helgrind points that there is an incorrect lock order.

 ## 5